sdllc/controlr/README.md

-ControlR
+controlR
 ========

-ControlR is a [node][1] module for running commands in an external [R][2] process.
+controlR is a [node][1] module for running commands in an external [R][2] process.

 License
 -------

-ControlR is copyright (c) 2016 Structured Data LLC and released under the MIT license.
+controlR is copyright (c) 2016 Structured Data LLC and released under the MIT license.
 See source files for license details.

 Rationale